FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

       CSS file, like AngularJS does.

 4. The device app written in JavaScript can run on client (Linux/Windows/macOS/Android/iOS) directly.
-Under this situation, the developer need a HE implementation or SDK for the specific client operating system.
+Under this situation, the developer need a HAE implementation or SDK for the specific client operating system.

 In this way, we can use the same UI description files for device apps, client apps, and